At what UPMC Hospitals is the Pitt Biospecimen Core operational?

 If you are studying paraffin blocks from the clinical archive at UPMC, the IRB requires a pathologist to be named on your project.
 The pathologist named is responsible for reviewing the project and approving the allocation of tissue.

-If you require a pathologist and are not currently collaborating with one, please contact the HSTB to discuss options.
+If you require a pathologist and are not currently collaborating with one, please contact the PBC to discuss options.

 How do I know if I need an IRB?

-The Health Sciences Tissue Bank has an IRB-approved expedited protocol for the collection, banking, and disbursement of human tissue and other biological materials.
+The Pitt Biospecimen Core has an IRB-approved expedited protocol for the collection, banking, and disbursement of human tissue and other biological materials.
 This includes, but is not limited to, normal, inflamed, malignant, and metastatic tissue from patients with a variety of diseases as well as blood, urine, and other bodily fluids.
 The resource resulting from the collection of these specimens is intended to provide research resources for investigators in order to pursue individual research initiatives.
-You may use the HSTB’s IRB to acquire specimens from the HSTB under certain circumstances.
+You may use the PBC’s IRB to acquire specimens from the PBC under certain circumstances.
 In order to use this IRB, your request must be for de-identified frozen specimens that are already in the bank at the time of your request.
 This IRB does not cover any other type of material including fresh samples or formalin-fixed paraffin embedded (FFPE) samples.

 The following scenarios would require additional IRB approval:

 - Specific prospective focused (non-random) excess tissue collections.
-The HSTB’s IRB does not cover researcher driven collections for a specific research purpose.
+The PBC’s IRB does not cover researcher driven collections for a specific research purpose.
 This type of project would require separate IRB approval.

 - Collection of specimens only for research, without clinical evaluation.
 This type of project requires prospective informed consent from the participant and would need further evaluation by the IRB.